PowerClerk Support Center

 Figure 5b: Testing to utility-specific web service

-Please Note: If Path Variables were previously defined in the Relative URL when creating the standard web adapter, these will automatically appear in the test section as required fields.
+Please Note: If Path Variables were previously defined in the Relative URL when creating the web connector, these will automatically appear in the test section as required fields.

 Path Parameters Required